davepinch/pinchy.cc/content/fragments/from-the-perspective-of-reality-you-are-a-blob-of-atoms.md

 ---
 title: "from the perspective of reality, you are a blob of atoms"
-next: "you may be making the noise that means hello"
+next: "you could be making a noise that means hello"
 type: fragment
 url: /from-the-perspective-of-reality-you-are-a-blob-of-atoms/
 tags: